Intelligence in Everyday Life

 Provide a well-developed argument to answer your friend.
 Back up your argument with tight logic, scientific evidence where available, and specific examples from your job.

-1. That is, explain why your job actually made cognitive demands.
+1. That is, explain why your job actually made cognitive demands and therefore gave higher-g people an edge in performing it better.
 Here are some goads to thinking beyond the obvious.
 Be specific and back up your claims with either strong logic or relevant research findings.

 · Think about which tasks called upon g, and why?
 In what specific ways were they complex?
 What specific sorts of mental processing did they require of you?